solidi/hl-mods/workspace/redist/readme.txt

         - "volatile" - where players blow up when fragged
         - "plumber" - players only battle with pipe wrenches
         - "paintball" - weapons and explosions leave paint decals, weapons reduced to 1/4 damage
+        - "dkmode" - from Goldeneye 007, player head and arms are like Donkey Kong
 - Gameplay
     - Unreal Tournament styled spree achievements
         - Fast fragging unlocks awesome announcements